 Collectors.
-The collector may claim a credit or refund if it has repaid the tax to the person from whom the tax was collected, or obtained the consent of that person to the allowance of the credit or refund.
+The collector may request a credit or refund if it has repaid the tax to the person from whom the tax was collected, or obtained the consent of that person to the allowance of the credit or refund.
 These requirements also apply to nontaxable service refunds.

 Collectors using the regular method for deposits.
-Collectors using the regular method for deposits must use Form 720X to claim a credit or refund if the collector has repaid the tax to the person from whom the tax was collected, or obtained the consent of that person to the allowance of the credit or refund.
+Collectors using the regular method for deposits must use Form 720X to request a credit or refund if the collector has repaid the tax to the person from whom the tax was collected, or obtained the consent of that person to the allowance of the credit or refund.

 Collectors using the alternative method for deposits.
-Collectors using the alternative method for deposits must adjust the separate account for the credit or refund if it has repaid the tax to the person from whom the tax was collected, or obtained the consent of that person to the allowance of the credit or refund.
+Collectors using the alternative method for deposits must adjust their separate accounts for the credit or refund if it has repaid the tax to the person from whom the tax was collected, or obtained the consent of that person to the allowance of the credit or refund.
 For more information, see the Instructions for Form 720.

 Taxpayers.
-Credits or refunds for nontaxable service that was billed after February 28, 2003, and before August 1, 2006, can be claimed by taxpayers only on their 2006 federal income tax returns.
-Forms and instructions to make the claim will be included with the 2006 income tax returns.
+Credits or refunds for nontaxable service that was billed after February 28, 2003, and before August 1, 2006, can be requested by taxpayers only on their 2006 federal income tax returns.
+Instructions to request the credit or refund are available with the 2006 income tax returns.
 Do not use Form 8849, Form 720, or Form 843 to make claims for nontaxable service; the IRS will not process these claims.
+If you did not request a credit or refund on your 2006 income tax return, you can file an amended return.